Like everything else in life, gardening is easier when you're working with the appropriate tools.

 That's the little spade.
-You'll use it for planting, scooping, digging.
-You'll want to choose one
+You'll use it for planting, scooping, and digging.
+It's essential.

 There are two main types of garden pruners; you'll probably need both.

 Look for pruners with adjustable blades for stems of varying thickness.

 You need shovels to dig holes for bigger plants, especially if your ground is hard and compacted.
 Choose a round point shovel for normal yard work.

 You hate gloves.
 I hate gloves.
 But you need to wear them to protect your hands from cuts and blisters.
-Also, all this close-up soil time will really dry out your skin.
+Also, gardening will really dry out your skin.

-I prefer cloth gloves with rubberized grips on the palm and fingers.
-In wet soil, I wear gloves with a cotton lining.
+I prefer cool cloth gloves with rubberized grips on the palm and fingers.
+When I'm gardening in wet soil, I wear rubber gloves with a cotton lining.